rosalindfranklininstitute/parakeet/README.md

 ## License

-Copyright Diamond Light Source, 2019.
+Copyright Diamond Light Source and Rosalind Franklin Institute, 2019.

 Distributed under the terms of the GPLv3 license, elfantasma is free and open source software.